gurleencodes/gurleencodes/README.md

 🌱 Continuous Growth
+- I am always looking for new things to learn in tech.
+Currently, I like building a foundation of a certain topic and then applying what I learned in hands-on collaborations, either independently or with others.
-I’m committed to continuous learning, hands-on collaboration, and contributing to meaningful projects in tech, particularly in AI-driven web systems that solve real problems.
+- I’m committed to continuous learning, contributing to meaningful projects in tech, particularly in AI-driven web systems that solve real problems.